curated by GRRL! updated: January 25, 2026

 GRRL-0386

-Lyn St. James is a pioneering female racing driver who made history as the first woman to win Indianapolis 500 Rookie of the Year in 1992, and competed in seven Indianapolis 500 races between 1992 and 2000.
+Lyn St. James is one of the most successful and pioneering female racecar drivers in history, best known as the first woman to win Indianapolis 500 Rookie of the Year in 1992 and the only woman to win an IMSA GT race solo.

 EARLY YEARS